Skip to main content

 }'

-The response generated is one result with the values for each column specified in the columns array:
+The response generated is one result with the values for each column specified in the fields array:

 {